Good Fortune - Corporate Headquarters

 Generosity

-These values appear in every Good Fortune branch and advertisement.
-Employees genuinely believe they're helping customers prosper.
-The reality is systematic wealth extraction through optimized debt products and hidden fees.
+These values are displayed in every Good Fortune branch, printed on every loan document.
+Employees genuinely believe they're helping people access capital they need.
+The reality is systematic wealth extraction through debt engineering and hidden fees.

 Strategic Agenda